da-group/project2/README.txt

        --lab attribute's name to use as label when building logistic regression
 Example: python/python3 stat.py -m ttest --attr METHOD LONGITUDE --div 1 2

+machineLearning.py
+Usage: run directly, it will use linear regression, knn, naive Bayes, SVM, random forest and decision tree to train the model with data crime2017_preprocessed.csv